Pelvic Congestion Syndrome

 Other symptoms may include fatigue, mood swings, headaches, and abdominal bloating.

-Ultrasonography can help doctors confirm the diagnosis of pelvic congestion syndrome.
+Ultrasonography to check for varicose veins in the pelvis can help doctors confirm the diagnosis of pelvic congestion syndrome.
 However, another imaging test may be needed to confirm the diagnosis.
 These tests may include venography (x-rays of veins taken after a radiopaque contrast agent is injected into a vein in the groin), computed tomography (CT), magnetic resonance imaging (MRI), and magnetic resonance venography.

 If the pain is troublesome and the cause has not been identified, laparoscopy is done.
 In this procedure, doctors make a small incision just below the navel and insert a viewing tube to directly view the structures of the pelvis.

-If NSAIDs are ineffective, doctors may try to block blood flow to the varicose veins and thus prevent blood from accumulating there.
+If these drugs are ineffective, doctors may try to block blood flow to the varicose veins and thus prevent blood from accumulating there.
 Two procedures are available:

 Embolization of a vein: After using an anesthetic to numb a small area of the thigh, doctors make a small incision there.
 Then, they insert a thin, flexible tube (catheter) through the incision into a vein and thread it to the varicose veins.
 They insert tiny coils, sponges, or gluelike liquids through the catheter into the veins to block them.